Chinese Car Brands

 Englon Logo

 Englon is a discontinued brand of Zhejiang Geely Holding Group Co.
 It replaced the Shanghai Maple brand, which ceased to exist in 2010.
 The parent company positioned Englon as a line of cars imitating the classics of the British automotive industry.
-Specialized cabs TX4, crossovers SX7, sedans SC6, hatchbacks SC5-RV, and other models of passenger transport were produced under this name.
-In 2014, Geely Holding ceased using this brand, as well as Gleagle and Emgrand.
+Specialized cabs TX4, crossovers SX7, sedans SC6, hatchbacks SC5-RV, and other passenger transport models were produced under this name.
+In 2014, Geely Holding ceased using this brand, as did Gleagle and Emgrand.

 FAQ